Trust the force of your story

 Then businesses grew, money flew, and the nation was slowly getting used to freedom and democracy after 50 years of Communism.

-But the story of Queen of Words starts more than 30 years later.
+But the story of Barbora, the writing enterpreneur, starts more than 30 years later.

 Barbora Jiřincová